vuejs/vuepress/packages/docs/docs/guide/typescript-as-config.md

 ## Context API

-VuePress's configuration can also be a function, while its first parameter is the current [app context](../plugin/context-api.md#context-api):
+VuePress’s configuration can also be a function, while its first parameter is the current [app context](../plugin/context-api.md#context-api):

 ```ts
 import { defineConfig } from "vuepress/config";